dssg/air_pollution_estimation/README.md

 ### Installing Packages

 All of the required packages for this project are in the 'requirements.txt' file.
-To install the packages run the following command:
+To install the packages run the following commands:
 ```
 cd air_pollution_estimation/
+apt-get install -y libsm6 libxext6 libxrender-dev
 pip install -r requirements.txt
+conda install psycopg2
 ```

-#TODO psycopg2 installation FAILED

 ### Set Up Credentials File